MohithJegan/markdown-portfolio/README.md

 [My-Portfolio](https://mohithjegan.github.io/markdown-portfolio/)

-> All data used in this portfolio is illustrative
+> All data used in this portfolio is purely for illustrative purpose